Social Anxiety Test

 Understand your social anxiety patterns, key evaluation fears, and toughest situations in about 6 minutes.
-Results give a clear profile to guide next steps for support, treatment, or research.
+Take this Social Anxiety Test — a validated 29-item OSTSPh questionnaire — to get a clear six-scale profile that guides next steps for support or treatment.

 Start Online Test